 One of the major challenges of invasive characterization techniques is the avoidance of denaturation of complex formulations during the experiment.
 Nowadays, many industrial materials consist of multiple compounds (fillers, binders, thickeners, particulates, droplets, solvents, polymers, etc.) which all are in equilibrium.
 These interactions may be altered by invasive techniques.
 These are appropriated only if they enable to mimic or reproduction of processing conditions of a product during manufacturing, storage, or use conditions.
 On the other hand, non-invasive techniques are suitable for studying very sensitive materials or analyzing materials at rest to mimic storage conditions.

-Innovative material characterization is focused on revolutionizing the status quo in materials science, with novel probing and testing methodologies that enable non-invasive assessment of the rheological properties of fragile materials, physical stability of dispersions at rest, and flow properties of materials at specific shear rates to mimic their rheological behavior.
+Innovative material characterization is focused on revolutionizing the status quo in materials science, with novel probing and testing methodologies that enable non-invasive assessment of the physical stability of dispersions at rest.

-Formulaction is dedicated to disruptive innovation within the analytical science sector, providing unique non-destructive solutions for measuring the stability, particle size, phase transitions, or rheological properties of complex dispersions.
-Our innovative materials characterization instruments have been installed in more than 2,000 research and development facilities worldwide.
+Microtrac is dedicated to disruptive innovation within the analytical science sector, providing unique solutions for measuring the stability, particle size, and phase transitions of complex dispersions.
+The Turbiscan instruments have been installed in more than 3,000 research and development facilities worldwide.

 Materials characterization must be carried out with unique considerations for the characteristics of distinct materials.
 If you would like to perform sensitive and high-precision measurements of difficult solutions, we can provide instruments to suit your requirements.
 Please contact us for any more details.